mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Hollow point rounds: Hollow point or dum dum rounds have their tips indented, so they are designed to “mushroom” or expand on impact, becoming a hail of deadly fragments not unlike flechettes, although hollow points are a much older technology.
 Like flechettes, hollow points work better on unarmored targets and tend to flatten against armor.

 Injection darts: For use with dart guns of various types, like the Parashield pistol and rifle.
 Each injection dart carries a single dose of a drug or toxin (sold separately).
-The effect of the dart depends on the drug payload, but to successfully deliver that payload, the attack with the dart must get at least one net hit against an unarmored target or three net hits against a target with armor.
+The effect of the dart depends on the drug payload, but to successfully deliver that payload, the attack with the dart must get at least one net hit against an unarmored target or three net effect against a target with armor.
 This is an injection vector toxin attack.

 Regular ammo: Also called ball or full metal jacket rounds, these solid slugs are useful for numerous applications (mainly killing things).